gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Story: Introduce implementation headers for native components

-This story introduces a set of headers which are visible to all the source files of a component, but are not visible outside the component.
+This story introduces a set of headers that are visible to all the source files of a component, but are not visible outside the component.

 1. Introduce a `HeaderSet` extends `LanguageSourceSet`.
 This represents a collection of native headers.
+    - Introduce a base native language plugin.
     - Base native language plugin adds a `HeaderSet` called `sharedHeaders` for each native component.
     - Defaults to include source dir `src/${component.name}/include`
 1. Allow `DependentSourceSet` instances to declare dependencies on `HeaderSet` instances.